Sacred-Protocol/sacred-deploy/README.md

 For example, you already deployed contracts with SALT=0x----0100000, but if you need to deploy contracts after some modification, you need to change SALT as 0x----0100001.
 Simply you can increase SALT whenever you want fresh deploy.

+- `SACRED_TOKEN`
+The address of deployed SacredToken

-- `AIRDROP_RECEIVER`
+- `REWARDSWAP_MINING_CAP`
-RewardSwap contract and AIRDROP_RECEIVER are initial receivers when deploying SacredTokens
-In terms of total SacredToken amounts, please take a look at SacredToken/config.js.
+The amount of SacredTokens to be sent to RewardSwap contract for initial liquidity.
+You also have to charge this amount of SacredTokens to RewardSwap after deployed all contracts.

 - `SMALL_BATCH_SIZE_ROOT_UPDATE`
 Default is 1 which means light weight circuits for updating root of sacred-trees.